-The sex ratio of harvested Paddlefish during 2018 was 66 percent female and 34 percent male (Table 2).
+The sex ratio of harvested Paddlefish during 2019 was 45 percent female and 55 percent male (Table 2).
 As expected when harvest is associated with a spawning run, harvested fish are mature and some individuals are of trophy size (Figure 7).
-The relative weight (Wr) of females was greater than that of males (Figure 8).
 A regression of relative weight against length gave a similar indication of the size distribution of the Yellowstone/Sakakawea stock compared to other populations across the range (Figure 8).
 Fish collected at Intake FAS demonstrated condition factor at or just slightly below other populations.

-The 1995-year class continued to be the best represented single cohort in the Paddlefish harvest in 2018.
-Male Paddlefish from the 1995-year class had skewed the sex ratio of harvested Paddlefish toward male fish for much of the past decade (Figure 9).
+The 1995-year class continued to be the best represented single cohort in the Paddlefish harvest in 2019.
+Male Paddlefish from the 1995-year class had skewed the sex ratio of harvested Paddlefish toward male for much of the past decade (Figure 9).
 These male fish from the 1995-year class began showing up in 2003, at age eight, and were the dominant year class in male harvest by 2005 (Scarnecchia 2017).
 The sex ratio began to shift back toward one to one in 2013 as the 1995-year class females became sexually mature and joined spawning runs.
-However, in recent years the harvest of Paddlefish has been skewed toward females (Figure 9).
+From 2014 to 2018 the harvest of Paddlefish has been skewed toward females (Figure 9).
+In 2019, the sex ratio was slightly skewed toward males due to the recruitment of 2011 cohort males.
+This 2011 cohort shows early signs of similar magnitude to the 1995 cohort and is expected to heavily skew the sex ratio of harvested fish toward males in the upcoming years.

 Population estimates for the Yellowstone/Sakakawea stock developed by Dr. Dennis Scarnecchia of the University of Idaho using tagging information from Montana and North Dakota have been fairly consistent over 20 years (Figure 10).
 These closed population estimates represent a subset of the population of spawning adults.
 In any given year there are off-year spawners and sexually immature fish residing within Lake Sakakawea that are not estimated.
 A strong class of young-of-the-year (YOY) fish were documented during reservoir transects in 2011.
-Sakakawea transects in 2012 and 2013 suggested that little reproduction occurred during those years, but these surveys showed an unprecedented presence of sub-adult fish assumed to be the 2011-year class (Fred Ryckman, personal communication).
-During the 2017 season several small male Paddlefish were harvested that were suspected to be leading edge fish from the 2011-year class.
+Sakakawea transects in 2012 and 2013 suggested that little reproduction occurred during those years, but these surveys showed an unprecedented number of sub-adult fish assumed to be the 2011-year class (Fred Ryckman, personal communication).
+During the 2017 season several small male Paddlefish were harvested that were suspected to be leading edge fish from the 2011year class.
 Age analysis confirmed this and in 2018 the 2011-year class males comprised 15% of the male catch in Montana (Photo 2).
-The 2011 year-class males are expected to account for about 30% of male harvest in 2019 and begin a shift back towards male dominance in the catch until females from this year class begin to recruit 8-10 years later (approx. 2026-2028).
-It is still too early to determine how substantial the size of this year class will be, but early indications suggest this year class will be similar in magnitude to the 1995-year class.
+The 2011-year class males accounted for 33% of male harvest in 2019 and caused a shift back towards a 1:1 sex ratio and will lead to male dominance in the catch until females from this year class begin to recruit 8-10 years after males (approx. 2026-2028).
+Recruitment of this 2011-year class continues to suggest this year class will be similar in magnitude to the 1995-year class.
 The 1995-year class has provided a buffer to the harvest of other recruited year classes and allowed managers to maintain a consistent harvest cap for more than a decade.